komalsukhani/tyk-docs/tyk-docs/content/analyse/capping-analytics-data-storage.md

 }
 ```

-`data_expires` - Set the data expires to a time in seconds for it to expire.
+`data_expires` - Sets the data expires to a time in seconds for it to expire.
 Tyk will calculate the expiry date for you.

 ### Step 3: Make Sure the Setting is Enabled in `tyk.conf`